bwya77/todo-app/todo-app/Documentation/Features/ProjectManagement/ProjectNotesImplementation.md

 1. Add a multi-line text input field to the Project detail view
 2. Text field should have no visible border or background (transparent)
 3. When empty, display a light gray "Notes" placeholder
-4. By default, show as a single line but expand as content grows or when Shift+Enter is pressed
+4. By default, show as a single line but expand as content grows or when Enter is pressed
 5. Push other content down when expanding (not scroll up)
 6. Notes should be project-specific and persist with CoreData
 7. Text should match the sidebar project name font